linuxdeepin/dtkcore/README.md

 ## Deepin Tool Kit Core

-Deepint Tool Kit (Dtk) is the base development tool of all C++/Qt Developer work on Deepin.
+Deepin Tool Kit (DtkCore) is the base development tool of all C++/Qt Developer work on Deepin.

-You should read the [Deepin Application Specification](\ref doc/Specification) firstly.
+You should read the <a href=doc/Specification.md>Deepin Application Specification</a> firstly.

 ## Dependencies